-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 — Zack Larson (@ZackLarson) May 1, 2017

 Despite the happiness of the wedding in the spring, in the fall, Wild Bill had some tragic news to report.
-One of his best pals, Captain John Oatman passed away.
+One of his best pals, Captain John Oatman, passed away.
 Although Captain John was not a crab fisherman, The Virginian-Pilot wrote that Wild Bill and Oatman were best pals and “fishing partners.”

 Captain Johnathan Hillstrand Gets Married!